Pranshu-Tripathi/EventHive/README.md

    - Authenticate the service account inside the project and get cluster credentials
    - Install skaffold.
    - Run the skaffold.yaml file that exists in the root directory for deployment in the GKE cluster.
      - It reads the infrastructure/k8s directory and watches for any changes in there.
      - It pulls the code and pushes it to us.gcr.io and builds images out of it in the cloud project.
      - Then it deploys the images into the defined pods.

+# Services and Common Module in detail

+Lets discuss the detailed implementation of each service in this application, their implementation challenges and some other possible implementation approaches.

+## Authenticaion

+There are many ways to autherize any user into the application.
+All the approaches eventaully boil down to these 2 types of approaches.

+- Rely on Auth service

+  - In this basically each service will either communicate to the auth service to check autherisation of a user.
+  - Other option could be the auth service will act as a gateway proxy for all the requests.
+  - Disadvantage:
+    - In the end both the approaches have the same downside that we add dependency of one service on all the other services.
+If Auth is down, then everything is down.

+- Independent Autherization Mechanism
+  - One approach is that the user will first autherize with the auth service and recieve a token.
+(JWT token with expiration)
+  - It then uses this token in all other service requests to autherise it self.
+  - All services will have this autherization mechanism code which we can easily de-duplicate in a shared common module.
+  - Disadvantage:
+    - If auth service bans a user, it will take some time to reflect into other services.
+    - If the application is not tolerable to this then the gateway approach is the go to option.
+    - Another solution to this could be to emit a user ban event in all ther services.
+Each service has a in memory cache like redis that holds the banned user details for a expiration window duration.
+    - This way the user won't be able to access other services in the window duration and after that his token will become invalid.

+### Implementation

+- Tech Stack : `TypeScript`, `Node`, `MongoDB`, `Express`, `JsonWebToken (JWT)`, `Cookie Session`
+- Testing: `JEST`, `supertest`, `mongo-in-memory-server`
+- Deployments:

+  - A pod running the typescript based express server
+  - A pod running the mongo database that holds a user data.

+- Routes

+  - signup
+    - validates the new user.
+    - stores in the DB
+    - generates a JWT token and stores in the cookie session of request.
+  - signin
+    - validates existing user.
+    - generates a JWT token and stores in the cookie session of request.
+  - currentuser
+    - Returns null if not autherised
+    - Returns user details
+  - signout
+    - clears the request token for the domain.

+- Password encryption

+  - stored password for user uses `crypto` library to encrypt and store it db.
+  - supplied and stored password hashes are compared and verified for auth.
+  - once encrypted the password cannot be visibly seen in the database.

+- Model
+  - User
+    - email id
+    - password